 On September 19, 1919, Jean Larat and his wife founded the company Paris Style, French Porcelain entirely Hand-Painted (We can already find de word Sélignac which is a village near Limoges).

-In 1943, after a few years of practice, Laure ran the company alone since her father's retirement.
-From the beginning of the 1950s, she began to export luxury porcelain from her workshop to the United States.
+In 1943, after a few years of practice, Laure ran the company.
+In the early 1950s, she exported luxury porcelain to the United States.

-In 2000, Mrs. Alexandra Groussard starts to manage the workshop and exports the French know-how of the house around the world.
-She decided to keep some timeless collections but also to innovate and modernize by creating new collections with painters based on the rare know-how of the house.
+In 2000, LAURE SELIGNAC enters to its second generation: Mrs. Alexandra Groussard takes the direction of the workshop and exports the French know-how of the House worldwide.
+She decides to keep some timeless porcelain collections but innovates and modernizes the know-how of the house at the same time.

 In 2009, the company is labeled by the Ministry for its rare know-how.